kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 When exceptions were introduced in PHP, I wasn't convinced that this concept would give me any advantage, and since then I have seen many examples, but never made it a habit -- in fact I don't use them at all.
 They are fancy and they are cool, but I need ad hoc debugging techniques, and this is overkill.
 I didn't even use them back in times when I was programming in VC++ and Delphi, although they were highly recommended to me by a very gifted colleague.

 The same holds true with testing mechanisms.
 There are test units everywhere, but I don't use them.
-Either code is okay and it works under all circumstances, or it doesn't and I have to find out the circumstances.
+Either code is okay and it works under all circumstances, or it doesn't and I have to find out the conditions.
+In all these years, cases where some error would return were extremely seldom.
+And in these one or two cases the error conditions were so complex, it wouldn't have paid out to define a test case in the first place.

+Things may be different when you publish open source code to be used by a plethora of other people.
+I know that the MySQL team had the habit to translate every error fixed into a test case in order to prevent that this error would creep in again.
+Well, eventually they had to to pay somebody full-time to run all these test cases.
+Sorry, my time is limited.

 Maybe I will change my mind if there is a program state which is stable in a sense, but so far I never reached this state, and I doubt I ever will.

 My debug messages tell me everything I need and are inserted by PSPad shortcuts with a few keystrokes.
 For a very complex problem, I developed a technique where I could switch on or off this kind of debug messages in certain functions via GET variables.
 This turned out to be very helpful as well.